Ghosts of Gotham

 New York 1965

-June 29, 1929 cover by Ray Euffa (1904-1977), who contributed just one cover for the New Yorker.
+June 29, 1929 cover by Ray Euffa (1904-1977), who contributed just one cover for The New Yorker.
 A resident of the East Village, she had a successful career as both a New York artist and teacher (see end of post for another example of her work).

 In this spirit, the landmark 1929 Regional Plan of New York and its Environs was created.
 Rather than planning for individual towns and cities, it viewed them as a single, interdependent and interconnected built environment.
 Authored by a Regional Plan Association formed in 1922, the plan encompassed 31 counties in Connecticut, New York, and New Jersey.
 The goal of the plan was to transcend the region’s political divisions and view it more in terms of its economic, socio-cultural, transportation, and environmental needs.
 The New Yorker made note of the new plan, but decided to take a humorous approach by putting Robert Benchley on the assignment: